John Bourke, 1st Earl of Mayo

 M, #32318

-Robert Sparrow is the son of Robert Sparrow and Anne Bence.2 He married Mary Bernard, daughter of Sir John Bernard, 4th Bt. and Mary St. John, on 8 July 1771 at St.Mary-le-Bone, London, England.2
+Robert Sparrow is the son of Robert Sparrow and Anne Bence.2 He married Mary Bernard, daughter of Sir John Bernard, 4th Bt. and Mary St. John, on 8 July 1771 at St.Mary-le-Bone, London, EnglandG.2

-Robert Sparrow lived at Worlingham Hall, Suffolk, England.1
+He lived at Worlingham Hall, Suffolk, EnglandG.1

 Children of Robert Sparrow and Mary Bernard